mckinziebrandon/mckinziebrandon.github.io/_posts/2016-11-07-virtual-reality.md

     hands.
 I'm able to pick them up and toss them around __without needing to hold a controller__.
 I can see my virtual body, my virtual arms, and my virtual hands move exactly as I do.
 I could not tell you the number of times I hit the walls of that office while juggling in my virtual world (enough).

+__Bonus Video__:

+Below is a higher-quality demo of the project given by Andres Calvo, my advisor on the project and Master's student at the Media Lab.
+Thanks Andres!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/V7kX_EF_Fik" frameborder="0" allowfullscreen></iframe>

 ## Modeling Experience